briankarlsayen/inventory-app-fe/README.md

 --- [ ] dashboard

 BUG
-[ ] login failed when with access, refresh token
+[x] login failed when with access, refresh token
-[ ] deleted selected item on order is lost forever
+[x] deleted selected item on order is lost forever

-others
+ENCHANCEMENT
-investigate on new pattern for tableHeader, does not follow the single function intended
+[ ] apply adjustment and discount on order page